kubestone/kubestone/docs/devguide.md

-The command above creates the scaffold for the benchmark's datastructures, controller and CRD:
+The command above creates the scaffold for the benchmark's data structures, controller and CRD:

 ```bash
 $ git status